-Two dam break analyses were conducted (Bottom Ash Pond 3 North and Bottom Ash Pond 3 South, separately) for the identification of potential hazards of the CCR unit.
-The dam break analyses followed a two-step process.
+A dam break analysis was conducted for the identification of potential hazards.
+The dam break analysis followed a two-step process.
 First, the dam breach hydrograph was estimated using empirical methods.
 Then, the breach hydrograph was routed using a 2D hydraulic model.